-Are you familiar with the phrases “the new millennium learner,” “knowledge workers” or “digital immigrants”?
+Are you familiar with the phrases "the new millennium learner," "knowledge workers" or "digital immigrants"?
 All of them refer to current times when in information buzz people are overstimulated and needed to adapt to this situation by changing the way they learn.
-To illustrate it, let’s just focus on books, having in mind that the Internet is a way bigger source of information.
+To illustrate it, let's just focus on books, having in mind that the Internet is a way the bigger source of information.
 According to the New York State Library Bookboard, less than 10 thousand books were published in the US in 1907, but in 2010 it was about three mln.
 During a century US population quadrupled, and the number of books published was 300 times greater.
-Huge, isn’t it?
+Huge, isn't it?

 For the older generation (before Millennials) books were one of the most important sources of knowledge.
-But the example above confirms that with such waste number of options it is not anymore possible to become knowledgeable fast and in the traditional way.
+But the example above confirms that with such a waste number of options it is not anymore possible to become knowledgeable fast and in the traditional way.
 To many sources from which you can get the knowledge make the task very difficult.
 Adding the Internet to the quotation we know, that achieving the expected effect can be practically impossible.
 It is how microlearning was invented.

-The main idea behind microlearning is to facilitate self-directed lifelong learning, divide it into smaller activities which can be easily integrated into everyday activities.
+The main idea behind microlearning is to facilitate self-directed lifelong learning, divide it into smaller activities that can be easily integrated into everyday activities.
 As a broad term, it can be used in various situations, but what should interest the pharmaceutical management team are the short, work-based training formats.
 Sometimes it is a kind of support for informal learning or self-contained training.
 But the best way is to use it consistently, every day for a short period.
-It may not be easy to manage it by oneself, but fortunately, there are platforms which makes it simple.
+It may not be easy to manage it by oneself, but fortunately, there are platforms that makes it simple.

 Highp platform gives the opportunity of sending short video messages and afterward, measure results and collect all of the necessary data.
-In the pharma business, rep gets a quick, 30-second long material every day, and can display it straight on his or her smartphone.
+In the pharma business, the rep gets a quick, 30-second long material every day, and can display it straight on his or her smartphone.
 It is a convenient and aesthetic way to refresh the knowledge of a certain topic.
 The next day another video incomes, preceded by a short question about the piece of information received the day before.
 It definitely raises the memorability.

 It is straightforward, cheap and easy to implement, without any type of gamifying, can be run on any smartphone device and is highly rated by the users.
 Why is that?

 First of all the message is short, very informative and rep gets it before 7, and 8 am while he or she is heading to the first meeting.
-They can focus on it without getting involved in technical things like opening some app or login in.
+They can focus on it without getting involved in technical things like opening some apps or login in.
 For managers, the outcome is even better as the platform collects very detailed data.

 Managers and sales directors of pharmaceutical companies could benefit a lot by taking part in such a platform.
-It is very cost effective and doesn’t take much of a highly prized representative time.
+It is very cost-effective and doesn't take much of a highly prized representative time.
 Highp fits the microlearning trend which makes it one of the most effective way of learning and consolidating knowledge.
 Of course, there are other methods that base on the Internet environment, like e-learning platforms, emails or recurring meetings.
 But all of that requires proactive participation of the representative which is time-consuming.